-Rogue Male was written by Geoffrey Household and published in 1939.
-It is one of the first assassination novels told from the point of view of the assassin.
-Widely regarded as a classic, it is often mentioned in lists of the top ten spy novels of all time, although really more of a chase thriller.
+Rogue Male, written by Geoffrey Household and published in 1939, is one of the first assassination novels told from the point of view of the assassin.
+Widely regarded as a classic, critics often mention it in lists of the top ten spy novels of all time, although really it’s more of a chase thriller.

 Warning: Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 Rogue Male: Title